cesardariogar/arduino_midi_controller/README.md

-# Arduino MIDI Controller :tw-1f3a7:
+# Arduino MIDI Controller :musical_note:

 **In this program I have use an arduino uno board as a MIDI controller.**
 This mixer can be used along with other audio editing/mixing software like FL studio, Cubase or Traktor.